Estimation of Grouped Time-Varying Network Vector Autoregression Models: Technical lemmas with proofs

-Noting that $B$ diverge at a certain polynomial rate of $T$ and letting $\eta$ be sufficiently large, the first order on the right side of (\ref{eqB.18}) converges to zero.
-By Assumption \ref{ass:2}(iii), we may also show that the second order also converges to zero.
-Hence, we complete the proof of (\ref{eqB.17}).
-By virtue of (\ref{eqB.14}) and (\ref{eqB.17}), we prove (\ref{eqB.13}).
-The proof of Lemma \ref{lem:B.1} is completed. $\Box$
+Noting that $B$ diverge at a certain polynomial rate of $T$ and letting $\eta$ be sufficiently large, the first order on the right side of (\ref{eqD.18}) converges to zero.
+By (3.7) in Assumption 2(iii), we may show that the second order also converges to zero.
+The proof of (\ref{eqD.10}) is completed.